simonccc/kopsrox/README.md

 - cli to automate creating a k3s cluster on proxmox VE using cloud images
 - add more master/worker nodes, run kubectl via the cli and a simple config file
-- baxkuo  and restore your cluster easily via S3 snapshots
+- backup  and restore your cluster easily via S3 snapshots
 - quick demo: https://asciinema.org/a/597074

-tested with pve 8.0.3 / k3s v1.27.4+k3s1

-# install
+## install pre reqs

-You need a running Proxmox VE setup ( cluster or node ) with root or sudo access.

 - `sudo apt install libguestfs-tools -y`